-Milton Abel and Kristian Andersen brought years of experience at acclaimed operations like Noma, Amass and Coffee Collective when they joined forces and opened Andersen & Maillard in 2018.
+Milton Abel and Kristian Andersen brought years of experience at acclaimed operations like Noma, Amass (permanently closed) and Coffee Collective when they joined forces and opened Andersen & Maillard in 2018.
 In just a few years, their cafe has become a top Copenhagen destination for specialty coffee drinkers who crave a quality pastry…or two.

 Expansive and airy, the original Nørrebro cafe has an in-house bakery and roastery.
 Crowds fill the space, spilling onto an outdoor space with a half dozen picnic tables.

 Ordering the cafe’s espresso glazed croissant during our first visit was a no-brainer as was pairing it with espresso-based flat whites crafted with freshly roasted Guatemalan beans.
 However, we went rogue during a return visit by opting for a pour over and a Canelé de Bordeaux instead.